 BZFlag is definitely one of the most popular open source games.
 It is a multiplatform title (you can download the version for different operating systems, including Linux) that allows you to play online multiplayer or within a LAN to a battle of tanks.
 In this first article I will show you the operation of the game, whereas in a subsequent occasion I will show you how to set up your own server to be published on the Internet or use within your LAN to play multiplayer games with the computer you have at home.
 The hardware requirements are not particularly high, but having a good video card is always better.
 Also, in the game on the Internet is essential to have an ADSL line and possibly a low ping.
 In the remainder of this article I'll talk about how to install the game and how you play.

 - Installing BZFlag

 There are two ways to install BZFlag.
 The first (recommended) requires the use of the package manager of your Linux distribution.
 In 99% of cases you can install using the classical apt-get, yum, emerge, etc. ..
 In case BZFlag is not available for your distribution, you'll have to fill in the game by downloading the sources from the official website.
 In my case I will install the game on a Debian Unstable and, therefore, I will only need to type the following command:

 # Apt-get install bzflag

-After installing the game, we can immediately start it before or we can proceed with the registration of one our profile (defined callsign) on the site of BZFlag.
+After installing the game, we can start immediately or before we can proceed with the registration of one of our profile (defined callsign) on the site of BZFlag.
 Registration to the site, as you may have guessed, it is not a prerequisite, however, opens the possibility to record your name in a battle for online gaming, making sure that the same can not be used by anyone else, you will be You can register your server in an official manner, will allow you to write on the forum site BZFlag will enable you to become a part of groups and teams, and finally will allow you to have access to official servers that require registration.
 My advice is to register the game if you like and if you are going to have fun with other people around the world

 - First start of the game and the main menu structure